yardenas/talks/30-SEP-2024/slides.md

 <div class="text-center text-2xl relative bottom-25">

-“_Find a safe policy that maximizes the mutual information between the dynamics model and the current trajectory (observation), given all previously-seen data._”
+_Given all the previously-seen data, which trajectories maximize the information about the environment?_

 </div>